anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## Rotate

-Original photos may have the wrong orientation due to the photographer taking photo shots with various camera rotations and embedded auto-rotation does not work properly.
+Original photos may have the wrong orientation due to a photographer had took photo shots with various camera rotations and embedded auto-rotation does not work properly.
+The information about picture orientation is usually written down in the image EXIF metadata by camera software and used for rotation.
+You can rotate images programmable by 90/180/270-degree angles or flip photos vertically or horizontally to fix this issue.
+In some cases, the photos were made with a mistake of horizon slop, the horizon line has not strongly horizontal.
+The program library gives you the possibility to rotate an image on a specific angle as well.

 A more detailed description of resize, crop and rotate operations you could find in the official documentation [link](https://docs.aspose.com/imaging/net/crop-rotate-and-resize-images/).